gvengel/exim_exporter/README.md

 | deferred   | ==        |
 | completed  | Completed |

-### exim_reject_total and exim_panic_total
+### exim_panic_total and exim_reject_total

-The exporter tails the rejectlog and paniclog and reports a simple count.
+These stats are calculated by tailing the paniclog and rejectlog, returning counter for the number of lines in each.

 ### exim_processes

-The exporter returns the number of running exim process, labeled process state.
+This metric returns the number of running exim process, labeled by process state.
 The state is detected by parsing the process's command line and looking for know arguments.
-While this method doesn't provide the same detail as `exiwhat`, that tools is [contraindicated for using in monitoring](https://www.exim.org/exim-html-current/doc/html/spec_html/ch-exim_utilities.html#SECTfinoutwha).
+While this method doesn't provide the same detail as `exiwhat`, that tool is [contraindicated for using in monitoring](https://www.exim.org/exim-html-current/doc/html/spec_html/ch-exim_utilities.html#SECTfinoutwha).

 | Prom Label | Exim State |